 Digitalisation, globalisation and credibility are shaping the work of interest representation.
 It has become more and more apparent that the term "public affairs" is very unspecific, misleading, and partly useless for the global discussion.
 In addition to the traditional term “lobbying”, the term "global governmental relations" is increasingly used to describe the work of interest representation in an international context, but also in Europe and Germany.
 Increasing complexity, internationalisation as well as the acceleration of information flows and decision-making require new methods of analysis, dialogue formats, refined instruments and strategy offers as well as resilient networks from political consultants.
-In addition, in many democratic systems we are experiencing an increasing loss of trust in politics and its decision-making processes.
-It is also in the responsibility of interest representation to counter this development.
-Against this background, we can identify four current trends in the discussion on "Global Governmental Relations".

 Computer-assisted models are getting better and better at producing simulations of complex future developments.
 The increasing availability and technical capability for data processing offer the opportunity to improve the modelling of social processes.
 At the same time, however, this also shows the challenge of every prognosis.
 The quality of any forecast always depends on the underlying data and assumptions.
 The less information is available and the more complex the underlying mechanisms are, the more difficult it is to produce reliable forecasts.

 On Sunday, 26 September, elections for the Bundestag took place in Germany.
 The election results constituted a substantial historic defeat for the governing Conservatives (CDU/CSU).
 At the dawn of the 16 years long era of Chancellor Angela Merkel (CDU), Germany now finds itself at a turning point.